johanneshagspiel/computational-intelligence-algorithms/README.md

 ## References

-The logo was taken from the website of the [Computational Intelligence Society](https://cis.ieee.org/images/files/slideshow/04mci04-cover1.jpg).
+The image in the logo was taken from the website of the [Computational Intelligence Society](https://cis.ieee.org/images/files/slideshow/04mci04-cover1.jpg).